 WAV Files For Voicemail & Auto Attendant Greetings

-Note: these instructions are for Windows XP.
-However, these are highly similar for newer versions of Windows too.
+Note: these WAV file recording instructions are for the now outdated version Windows XP.
+However, these are highly similar for newer versions of Windows as well.

 This guide explains how to create WAV files to be used for your voicemail or auto attendant greeting.
 Access to record these greetings is often already setup with your business phone system.
 When you are not available to answer your phone or busy, we offer our business clients a few different options for inbound calls.

 Your Fastmetrics business phone service can be configured to;

 - Send calls directly to your voicemail.
 Your pre-recorded greeting, (.WAV file) will be played.